youcancallmecharly/mp_homepage/README.md

 - Mouse wheel / pinch to zoom (clamped to a sensible distance).
 - Orange points: **Knots** nodes (visualised).
 - Red points: **Core** nodes (visualised).
-- If live data is not available, a fixed demo distribution is rendered.
+- If the cache fails to load, a small demo distribution is rendered.

 ## Differences vs. original Wix site

 - Fonts are approximated using system fonts and a serif/sans-serif combination instead of the exact Wix fonts.
 - The education table layout and button styling match the spirit of the design but are slightly simplified for maintainability.
-- The node globe assigns node types (Core / Knots) randomly when using live data, because the upstream API does not distinguish them.
+- Knot/Core colouring is derived from the Bitnodes user-agent string (`/Knots` vs `/Satoshi`).
+Nodes without that hint default to **Core**.